zyushun/Adam-mini/README.md

 ## Remarks

-**How to use in Huggingface Trainer**.
+**How to use Adam-mini in Huggingface Trainer**.
 If you are using Huggingface Trainer, please rewrite the "create_optimizer" as follows to change optimizer:

 ```
  def create_optimizer(self) -> "torch.optim.Optimizer":